Paul has been a Milwaukee Braves and Brewers fan for all of his life. He saw Matthews, Aaron, and Spahn play in the 1950s.

 Shortstop — Johnny Logan

-Johnny Logan played shortstop for the Milwaukee Braves 1953-1961 with a lifetime batting average of .268.
+Johnny Logan played shortstop for the Milwaukee Braves from 1953 to 1961 with a lifetime batting average of .268.
 Logan was a four-time all-star during the 50s.
 Johnny Logan was also a hard-nosed, spark plug kind of player.
 He was one of the leaders of the Milwaukee Braves.

 Third Baseman - Eddie Matthews